fmasion/playHazelcast/README.md

 playframework 2.3.x hazelcast integration plugin

-# HazelCast 3.2 Plugin for Play 2.3.x
+# HazelCast 3.2.1 Plugin for Play 2.2.3

+For Play 2.3.RC2 see in branch play2.3.x

 This is a set **of 2 plugins** that provide basic [Hazelcast](http://http://www.hazelcast.com/)  integration in Play!.

 * **HazelcastPlugin**
 * **HazelcastClientPlugin**

-It is packaged with Hazelcast 3.2 community edition [licenced under Apache 2 licence](http://www.hazelcast.com/downloads.jsp)
+It is packaged with Hazelcast 3.2.1 community edition [licenced under Apache 2 licence](http://www.hazelcast.com/downloads.jsp)

 # Features